 Scientists from Perm Polytechnic University (PNRPU) have presented a new method of intelligent 3D printing of large-sized parts.
-The development was created jointly with "F2 Innovations" and has already been tested on serial equipment.
+The development was created jointly with "F2 Innovations" company and has already been tested on serial equipment.

 The main innovation of the technology is the use of "smart" mechanical supports integrated directly into the design of the 3D printer.
-These elements automatically support the overhanging parts of the product during printing, moving synchronously with the extruder, and then retract without leaving traces on the surface.
+These elements automatically support the overhanging parts of the product during printing, moving synchronously with the extruder, and then are removed without leaving traces on the surface.
 This approach avoids deformation, increases accuracy, and allows printing more complex shapes.

 Unlike traditional supports, which are printed from the same material as the part itself, Perm engineers used independent movable elements.
 Their shape can be changed by folding or moving, which reduces the load on the not yet hardened polymer.
 This opens up opportunities for printing large parts with horizontal layer orientation or at angles of 45° and 90°, where conventional methods cannot cope.